Having your oesophageal cancer operation

 During your surgery, the surgeon may have put a feeding tube (jejunostomy) into part of your small bowel called the jejunum.
 If so, you may be fed through this tube from about 24 hours after your operation.
 In some cases, it might be necessary to give you nutrition directly into a vein.
 This is called parenteral nutrition.

 You may be able to start drinking small amounts of water about 48 hours or so after surgery.
 Because you have had surgery to your food pipe, you will need to start very gradually at first.
 You usually start off with sips of clear fluid.
-If you manage those, the amount you can have will slowly be increased.
+If you manage those, the amount you can have will slowly increase.
 Then you move on to other drinks such as milk, tea and soup.
 Once you are able to drink without feeling or being sick, your drip can come out.

 Some surgeons like to do a test before allowing you to start eating.
 This is an X-ray, similar to a barium swallow.
 It just makes sure there are no leaks where the oesophagus has been stitched to either the stomach, another part of the oesophagus or to a section of bowel.
 You have to swallow a type of dye called Gastrograffin.
 The dye shows up any leaks clearly on the X-ray.
 Some surgeons prefer to do this test just before you go home.
 Others don't use it at all, unless they are concerned that there may be a leak.